alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 Although I could open each page and save it in Safari individually, I have about 6000 bookmarks -- I'd like a way to automate this process.

 I was able to write a short script in Swift that does this for me.
+In the rest of this article I'll explain how it works, or you can [skip to the GitHub repo](https://github.com/alexwlchan/safari-webarchiver/).

 [take screenshots]: /2024/scheduled-screenshots/
 [Safari webarchives]: https://en.wikipedia.org/wiki/Webarchive
 [github]: https://github.com/newzealandpaul/webarchiver

 ## Prior art: newzealandpaul/webarchiver

 I found an existing tool for creating Safari webarchives on the command line, [written by newzealandpaul][github].

-I did some brief testing and it seems to work, but I had a few issues.
+I did some brief testing and it seems to work okay, but I had a few issues.
-Some of my bookmarks failed to archive with an error like "invalid URL", even though the URL worked just fine in Safari and other browsers.
+The error messages aren't very helpful -- some of my bookmarks failed to save with an error like "invalid URL", even though the URL worked just fine in Safari and other browsers.
 I went to read the code to work out what was happening, but it's written in Objective-C and uses deprecated classes like [`WebView`](https://developer.apple.com/documentation/webkit/webview) and [`WebArchive`](https://developer.apple.com/documentation/webkit/webarchive).

-Given that it’s only about 350 lines of code, I wanted to see if I could rewrite it using Swift and the newest classes.
+Given that it’s only about 350 lines, I wanted to see if I could rewrite it using Swift and the newest classes.
 I thought that might be easier than trying to understand a language and classes that I'm not super familiar with.